Cale-Torino/WinTAK_SDK_Install/README.md

 [<img src="img/17.png" width="600"/>](img/17.png)

 Congratulations we have set up a basic Dev environment for WinTAK!!!

+## Code Snippets

-Now We can start adding code
+Now We can start adding code.

-Below I have made some easy to add copy paste snippets
+Below I have made some easy to add copy paste snippets.

 Button snippet
 ```C#